-If you want to be really successful at selling something, whether it’s a product, service or idea, you have to draw attention not just to the benefits, but the benefits that interest the prospective customer.
-That principle holds true whether you’re selling in person or via written copy, and it means that you need to address customer pain points.
+If you want to be really successful at selling something (product, service or idea) you have to draw attention to the benefits that most interest the prospective customer.
+That means that you need to address customer pain points.

 Customer pain points are the problems or issues that are preventing your customers (and prospective customers) from achieving their goals.
 A pain point could also be something that’s causing them stress or inconvenience.
 So, basically it’s the particular problem your customers face.

-It would be easier to just list all the benefits one could gain from your offering, but if your list of benefits is too long, the key selling points may get lost in the jumble.
-Or you could end up emphasizing the ones that wouldn’t move the needle as much as another would.
-You’ll be missing the opportunity to establish yourself as the solution to their problems.
+It would be easier to just list all the benefits one could gain from your offering.
+But if the list of benefits is too long, the key selling points may get lost in the jumble.
+Or you could end up emphasizing the ones that don’t matter to your audience.
+So you’d miss the opportunity to establish yourself as the solution to their problems.